juliaschaefer/juliaschaefer.github.io/about.md

 <br />
 Work Experience

+* 2015: Internship at 100und1, Vienna
-* 2013: Six months internship at Rob & Rose, Zurich
+* 2013: Internship at Rob & Rose, Zurich
-* Since 2011: Scientific assistant for Professor Rudolf Barmettler at ZHdK Department of Design
+* Since 2011: Scientific assistant for Prof. Rudolf Barmettler at ZHdK Department of Design